Average Insurance Rates by Car Model Types

 Usually the most expensive vehicles are high performance.
 They are not for every motorist as skill and experience is necessary to avoid accidents with a powerful automobile.
 They statistically cause a few speed related accidents and the damages tend to be large when they happen.
 On top of it, people who like speed buy these automobiles.
 There are a few good reasons for expensive premiums and they are mostly speed related.

 Furthermore, They are built with delicate fiberglass like materials that cannot just be quickly repaired by changing the part.
-You can replace most parts including doors and bonnets quickly and moderately.
+You can replace most parts including doors and bonnets quickly and moderately with most cars.
 This is usually not possible with special built sports cars.
 They are often foreign with limited part availability and expertise in the country.
 It is hard to talk about average figures since they are so much different from each other.
-You should expect to pay a minimum $2,000 to insure a moderate sports car with a good driving record.
+You should expect to pay a minimum of $2,500 to insure a moderate sports car with a good driving record.

 -> Electric Vehicles

-Generally, the most affordable vehicles to insure are minivans and family sedans because safety conscious drivers have them.
-Also, they are built for the comfort of the whole family and not for speed.
+Generally, the most affordable vehicles to insure are minivans and family sedans because they are built for the comfort of the whole family and not for speed.
 High performance sports cars are the most expensive to insure because they are built for speed and they are bought by people who like it fast.